w1ne/jekyll-now/_posts/personal/2019-06-07-Folder_structure_of_the_embedded_project.md

 The modular approach to the embedded project keeps code organized and manageable.
 I am trying to keep alike structure for embedded projects at works and home.

-General idea is to have abstraction hierarchical levels:
+General idea is to devide project in abstracted hierarchical levels:

 ![Hierarchical structure]({{"/images/img/2019-06-07/Vsod4b4.png"|relative_url}}){: .center-image }